 Andrea Solomon, PA is a Vermont native who was raised in this community.
 In 2003, Andrea graduated from Skidmore College with a concentration in Women’s Studies.
 She completed her Physician Assistant training at the University of New England.
 She has worked at the Community Health Center since 2009.
 Her medical interests include, but are not limited to, adolescent medicine and women’s health.
 During her spare time, she enjoys traveling, cooking, and spending time with family and friends.
 Accepting new patients at the Pearl Street Youth Health Center.

 Wayne Warnken, MD graduated from Western State College and from the University of Colorado Health Sciences Medical School.
 He completed his residency at the University of Washington Family Medicine Residency-Valley Medical Center.
 Before medical school Dr. Warnken worked at Samaritan House-Homeless Shelter, in Denver Colorado; for the United States Park Service; and as a research assistant at the Salk Institute.
 Dr. Warnken’s professional interests are in Spanish, addiction medicine, pediatrics and adolescent medicine, nutrition, and sports medicine.
-When Dr. Warnken is not at work he is active in H.O.
-Wheeler PTO, City Market and the YMCA.
-Not accepting new patients.
+When Dr. Warnken is not at work he is active in the H.O.
+Wheeler School’s PTO, City Market and the YMCA.
+Accepting new patients.

 Psychiatry Providers at Riverside

-Adam Greenlee, MD, grew up on a beef cattle farm in rural Southwestern Pennsylvania, before moving on to Colgate University and graduating with a BA in history.
+Adam Greenlee, MD grew up on a beef cattle farm in rural Southwestern Pennsylvania, before moving on to Colgate University and graduating with a BA in history.
 After completing his undergraduate degree, he taught English in South Korea as a Fulbright English Teaching Assistant and worked within the Office of AIDS Research at the National Institutes of Health.
 He received his medical degree from the University of Pittsburgh School of Medicine and remained in Pittsburgh for training in the UPMC St. Margaret/WPIC combined family medicine/psychiatry residency program.
 His personal interests include improving the interface between mental and physical health and health care systems that improve patient care through integrating physical and behavioral health.
 While not at work, he enjoys spending time with his family, books, animals, and enjoying the great outdoors.

-Behavioral Health Clinicians at Riverside
+Mental Health Clinicians at Riverside

-Christa Russell, BSW, was born and raised in Vermont.
+Christa Russell, BSW was born and raised in Vermont.
 She received her BSW from the University of Vermont in 2004.
 Christa’s primary work has been in mental health and long-term care.
 Prior to joining CHCB in 2016 she worked at a nursing home providing psycho-social support and case management to patients and families.
 Christa believes in the strength-based perspective and finds great value in the needs of others.
 In the future, Christa hopes to expand her career by achieving her MSW.
-In her free time Christa enjoys shopping and spending time with her husband and pets, Izzy and Marmalade.
+In her free time, Christa enjoys shopping and spending time with her husband and pets, Izzy and Marmalade.

-Jessica Schwartz, LICSW, AAP, received her BA from the State University of New York at Oswego and MSW from New York University.
+Jessica Schwartz, LICSW, AAP received her BA from the State University of New York at Oswego and MSW from New York University.
 Prior to joining CHCB in 2015, Jessica worked at nursing homes in Vermont providing individual psychotherapy, and worked at a large urban hospital in New York City providing counseling and services to medically hospitalized patients and their families.
 Jessica’s areas of focus include depression and anxiety management, self-care and wellness, grief and loss, health and behavior change, and stress reduction.

 Dental Providers at Riverside

 David Jette, DDS grew up in St. Albans and attended Bellows Free Academy High School.
-He graduated from Clarkson University in Potsdam, New York with a Bachelors degree in Bio molecular Science.
+He graduated from Clarkson University in Potsdam, New York with a bachelor’s degree in Bio molecular Science.
 He received his Dental degree at the University at Buffalo School of Dental Medicine in Buffalo, NY.
 In the summer of 2012, he moved back to Vermont and served two years as a general dentist in Richford and Swanton for the Northern Tier Center for Health (NOTCH).

 Elicia Thompson, DDS grew up in Sacramento, California.
 She attended the University of Washington School of Dentistry in Seattle, Washington.
 Upon graduating in 2006, she completed their General Practice Residency program.
 After finishing her training, she helped develop and practiced for the dental clinic of the St. Charles Community Health Center in Luling, Louisiana.
 Dr. Thompson relocated to Vermont with her husband in 2009.
 Before joining the CHCB team, she worked in private practice in Franklin County, Vermont.
 When not at work, she and her husband enjoy hiking, kayaking, and generally taking advantage of all the natural resources Vermont has to offer!

 Sharon Graves, CDA, EFDA is a native Vermonter and brings 35 years of experience to our dental team.
 The EFDA qualifications allow her to place all fillings, Sealants, and Composites.
 Sharon also teaches in the Dental Assisting program at Center for Technology at Essex.
-Sharon is active in her church and volunteers in children’s ministries that benefit hurting children around the world.
+Sharon is active in her church and volunteers in children’s ministries that benefit children around the world.

 Raba Hebib, EFDA completed the Dental Assisting Program in 2003 at the Center for Technology in Essex, VT.
 She completed the Expended Function Dental Assistant Program at the Center for Technology in 2009.
 EFDA qualifications allow her to place all Fillings, Sealants, Composites, Amalgam and assist in various dental procedures.
 She was awarded Dental Assistant of the year in 2007.
-Raba currently lives in Essex with her husband and two daughters.
+Raba currently lives in Essex with her husband and children.
 Raba has been with CHCB since 2004.